weierophinney/apigility-3hr-tutorial/exercise2/README.md

 # Exercise 2: Books service

-Starting with the code in /exercise2, add an API called Library and a RESTful service on the endpoint /books that lists all the books.
+Starting with the code in /exercise2, add an API called Bookshelf and a RESTful service on the endpoint /books that can list all books, list a single book and create a new book.

+Bonus points for updating and deleting a book.

 ## Things to note:

+* Your Entity is `Bibliotheque\Book\BookEntity` & Collection is `Bibliotheque\Book\BookCollection`
-* Inject `XTilDone\Lists\TableGatewayMapper` into the `ListsResource` class (via local factory classes & the `ListsResourceFactory`)
+* Inject `Bibliotheque\Book\BookMapper` into the `BooksResource` class (via the `UserResourceFactory`)
-* Helpful code in `exercise2/_exercise_files`